Skip to content

 ANSI Class B fill · 4-shelf metal wall-mount · Blue detectable bandages + burn care for food service

-The best restaurant first aid cabinet is the UniShield 4-Shelf Restaurant First Aid Cabinet, ANSI Class B. Food service has two first aid problems ordinary fills ignore: dressings that disappear into food (solved by blue detectable bandages, the same logic behind the Curad Blue Detectable Knuckle Bandages we stock in bandages and wound care) and a constant stream of burns (covered by the included burn care, with deeper options in our burn care collection).
+The best restaurant first aid cabinet is the UniShield 4-Shelf Restaurant First Aid Cabinet, ANSI Class B. Food service has two first aid problems ordinary fills ignore: dressings that disappear into food (solved by blue detectable bandages, the same logic behind the Curad Blue Detectable Knuckle Bandages we cover in bandages and wound care) and a constant stream of burns (covered by the included burn care, with deeper options in our burn care collection).
 It is the most expensive cabinet in the ranking, but it is also the only one whose fill was designed around a kitchen's actual injury log.

 → Read our full UniShield 4-Shelf Restaurant Cabinet review · Browse the first aid cabinets